fluid-project/eleventy-plugin-fluid/README.md

 }
 ```

-Note that all of these will be passed to LightningCSS, not Sass, with the exception of `basePath`.
+Note that all of these will be passed to LightningCSS, not Sass, with the exception of `basePath` and `sourceMap`.

 If you wish to disable Browserslist altogether, you can pass an empty array (`[]`) to the `browserslist` key.